mebauer/fema-nfip-claims/nfip-claims-national/README.md

 Source: [*FIMA NFIP Redacted Claims Data Set*](https://www.fema.gov/media-library/assets/documents/180374).

-**Note**: I  define the *Amount Paid Flood Claims* value as the sum of the amount paid on a claim for the *building and contents* only.
+**Note**: I  define the *Amount Paid Total Claims* value as the sum of the amount paid on a claim for the *building and contents* only.
 I have excluded *increased cost of compliance* for this analysis.
 Additionally, all dollars in this analysis are *nominal dollars* and are not adjusted for inflation.

 # Data Wrangling